Contract clause

 Responsibilities

-- Contracting Officers: Must ensure the clause is included in applicable solicitations and contracts.
+- Contracting Officers: Must ensure the clause is included in all applicable solicitations and contracts.

 - Contractors: Must comply with the requirements of clause 52.209-6, including not subcontracting with debarred or suspended entities.